 During 2010, the branch location in Grundy, Virginia which was part of a condominium in which the Bank and Director Michael McGlothlin owned the only units was condemned by the Virginia Department of Transportation.
 The value of the Bank's interest in its condemned condominium units was \$892 thousand and the value of Director McGlothlin's interest in his condemned condominium unit was \$455 thousand as appraised by the Virginia Department of Transportation.
 Subsequently, a new building was constructed on adjacent property with the condemnation proceeds.
-The parties intend the new building to be subject to a condominium agreement, the terms of which have not been finalized although they are likely to be substantially similar to the terms of the previous The Bank's branch in the new building was opened on January 31, 2011 and a portion of condominium arrangement. the building comparable to his condemned unit was occupied by Director McGlothlin at this time as well.
+The Bank's branch in the new building was opened on January 31, 2011 and a portion of the building comparable to his condemned unit was occupied by Director McGlothlin at this time as well.
 Throughout 2011 additional work was conducted by the contractor.
-Minor projects remained at the end of 2011.
-Final settlement of the transaction was expected to occur in early 2012 upon the receipt of new land surveys and independent appraisal reports necessary to determine cost allocation between the Bank and Director McGlothlin taking into consideration the use of the condemnation proceeds attributable to the parties' respective interests in the condemned building to acquire the adjacent property and construct the new building.
-This did not occur as expected in early 2012 due to a prolonged amount of time it has taken to receive third party reports and the finalization of the new condominium arrangement.
-When this net allocation is determined the parties intend that the ultimate amount attributable to each will be proportional to their interests in the condemned building and is expected to occur by the end of 2012.
-At this point it is indeterminable what the net settlement amount will be until this critical information is received.
+Minor projects remained at the end of 2011 and were completed during 2012.
+The parties intend the new building to be subject to a condominium agreement, the terms of which had not been finalized at the end of 2012.
+Closing of the transaction is pending execution of the appropriate documents, the terms of which have been agreed.